 If you’re looking for a fresh start to welcome the new year, converting your loft space into a bedroom could make an ideal change.
 Despite this sort of home renovation project being relatively affordable, loft conversions could boost the value of your property by an impressive 10%.

 So, how should you get started?
-In this guide we’ll cover how to plan your loft conversion, including tips on how best to make use of those awkward angles and develop your space effectively.
+In this guide, we’ll cover how to plan your loft conversion, including loft storage ideas and tips on how best to make use of those awkward angles and develop your space effectively.

 1. Consider the appropriate style for your space